 If you’re old enough to remember Norm from the television show Cheers, you’ll remember this observation he made: “It’s a dog-eat-dog world, Sammy, and I’m wearing MilkBone underwear.”
 I think it fits today’s employment market perfectly for people in John’s situation.

 The employment market is brutal.
-No matter what numbers you hear, the unemployment rate is about 17%; maybe even higher.
 A lot of people are looking for jobs and companies can pick and choose the best candidates.
 They don’t have to take chances on people like John; workers who lack important credentials and who may hang around just long enough to get trained then move on.
 It’s expensive to train people and employers want a good return on that investment.